SimonGB/corryvreckan-simons-fun-zone/src/modules/FilterEvents/README.md

 ### Parameters

+* `exclude_trigger_windows`: List of trigger windows to exclude in analysis.
+A trigger window is a list of a lower and a higher trigger ID bound.
+For example, the trigger window `[51, 99]` would ignore all events with trigger numbers between 50 and 100.
+Defaults to an empty list.
 * `min_tracks`: Minimum number of tracks to continue analyzing event.
 Defaults to `0`.
 * `max_tracks`: Maximum number of tracks to continue analyzing event.
 Defaults to `10`.
 * `only_tracks_on_dut`: Apply the `min_tracks` and `max_tracks` cut only on tracks that intersect the DUT.
 If more than one DUT is defined in the geometry,the bool is set to its default.
 Defaults to `false`